Supreme Court of Korea: Four-judge panels and en banc hearings

-Presiding Justice and Justice in charge
+Presiding justice and justice in charge

 In South Korea, judicial panels include a 'presiding member' (재판장) and a 'member in charge' (주심).
 The presiding member serves as the official representative of the panel, while the member in charge oversees the proceedings and trial and prepares the draft judgment for the specific case at hand.
 This role of the member in charge bears similarities to that of the judge-rapporteur in the European Court of Justice.

 Typically, the member in charge is selected randomly by a computer system to ensure impartiality and avoid any suspicion of bias.
 On the other hand, the presiding member is chosen based on seniority through a bureaucratic process.
-It is important to note that the term 'presiding judge' (부장판사) in South Korean courts often refers to a judge who is bureaucratically considered the 'head of the panel' rather than the individual who actively takes on the role of the presiding member for a specific case.
+The term 'presiding judge' (부장판사) in South Korean courts often refers to a judge who is bureaucratically considered the 'head of the panel' rather than the individual who actively takes on the role of the presiding member for a specific case.